lastemp/ai-chatbot/README.md

 1.
 Go to folder pages, open "index.tsx" and search for this line of code "const apiAccessKey = 'Bearer OPENAI_API_KEY'".
-Replace OPENAI_API_KEY with your key to proceed with your testing.
+Replace OPENAI_API_KEY with your key to proceed with testing.

 2.
 Run the development server